itsme12453/path-finder/README.md

 - Visual representation of points and connections.
 - Interactive drawing of the BFS process with color-coded lines.
 - Calculation and visualization of the shortest path in the graph.
-- Graph theory application to determine the possibility of traversing each edge exactly once (Eulerian path).
+- Graph theory application to determine the possibility of traversing each edge exactly once (Eulerian trail).

 ## Technologies Used